 Do you want to learn to meditate, but don’t know how to start?
 We’ve made it easy for you.
-Simple, Easy, Every Day (SEED) Meditation can be learned in as little as 2½ hours, and is a perfect method for anyone, whether you are new to meditation, or simply want…
+When you sign up for the Simple, Easy, Every Day (SEED) Meditation class, you can learn meditation techniques and mindfulness practices in as little as a half a day.
+The SEED Meditation is a perfect method for anyone, whether you are new to meditation, or simply want…

-At MMI, we believe a new meditator should be mentored by an experienced professional; someone who can take the mystery out of meditation and mindfulness and make it accessible to everyone, regardless of their cultural beliefs or religious traditions.
+To learn to meditate, it’s important to be mentored by an professional meditation teacher; someone who has their own solid practice and who has been trained to take the mystery out of meditation and mindfulness.
+An MMI Certified Meditation & Mindfulness Teacher can make meditation accessible to anyone, regardless of their cultural beliefs or religious traditions.
+Want to learn more?
 Find a teacher near you…

 Primordial Sound Meditation is a silent mantra meditation technique originating in the ancient wisdom of India.
 This form of meditation was revitalized by Dr. Deepak Chopra, best-selling author of over 50 mind/body/health books.
 At its most basic level, everything in the universe…

 Most of us are overstimulated and over scheduled, which leads to mental, emotional, and physical stress.
-Stress is a direct result of our out-of-balance lifestyles.
-Reports indicate that over 80% of all doctor visits are due to stress-related complaints, such as anxiety, high blood pressure, depression, insomnia, chronic pain, allergies, digestive disorders, inability to focus, and fatigue.
+Stress accumulates as a direct result of our out-of-balance lifestyle.
+Research shows that over 80% of all doctor visits are due to stress-related complaints, such as anxiety, high blood pressure, depression, insomnia, chronic pain, allergies, digestive disorders, inability to focus, and fatigue.

-Meditation is the antidote to stress.
-And anyone can learn to meditate.
-Don’t have any experience?
-Don’t worry!
+Meditation is a perfect antidote to stress.
+And anyone can learn to do it.
 If you can think a thought, you can meditate.
 And you don’t have to change your diet, your religion, or your beliefs.
-You don’t have to stop thinking or clear your mind.
-You simply must have the desire to do it and then commit to a short, daily practice.
+You don’t have to stop thinking or clear your mind, either.
+You simply must have the desire to do it and a willingness to commit to a short, daily practice.
 You will notice the benefits unfolding naturally and effortlessly.
 But knowing about meditation will not give you the benefits—doing it will.

 Each person has their own reason for learning to meditate.
-Whatever your intention, let it serve as the seed that will be nourished by the deep silence and potential that meditation brings.
-As this seed grows, your meditation practice will cultivate inner peace, creativity, inspiration, harmonious relationships, fulfillment, better health, and more self-awareness.
+Whatever yours is the practice of meditation will help you to cultivate more inner peace, creativity, inspiration, harmonious relationships, fulfillment, better health, and increased self-awareness.

 During this practice, your mind becomes quiet, and because your mind and body are truly connected, your body can settle down and gain the deep rest necessary to release stress and fatigue.
 When you use your personal mantra it serves as a vehicle to connect you with deeper aspects of your awareness.
 This program includes the course materials you will need, and will include: